 Prior to her career in fundraising, Jan taught ESL to graduate students at Coe College, The University of Iowa, and Golden Gate University.
 Jan has a bachelor’s degree in Music from Roosevelt University, and master’s degrees in both Music (Conducting) and Linguistics from The University of Iowa.

-Prior to Covenant Living, Annsley served as the Managing Associate for Business Development at JVA Consulting, where she spearheaded partnerships that generated $40 million in annual grant funding for clients of the consulting firm.
-She also worked as a Program Manager in International Business Development at Opportunity International, where she stewarded major donors while managing an active portfolio that increased from $12 to $30 million.
-She has also served in programmatic and finance roles with World Relief and UNICEF.
-Annsley graduated summa cum laude, with two bachelor’s degrees from Wheaton College.
-She recently served on the board of directors for her alma mater’s The Artist Series, Women in Development North, and Ten Thousand Villages of Glen Ellyn.
+Annsley Rogers-Scruton has over 20 years of experience in operations, project management, business development, and fund development with global not-for-profit and consulting firms.
+She is responsible for all national philanthropy operations and manages directors of philanthropy at four communities in the West and Midwest.
+Annsley piloted the first full-time fundraising position for Covenant Living at the Windsor Park community, creating a replicable model that is now scaled across 22 subsidiaries in nine states.
+Prior to Covenant Living, she served as the Managing Associate for Business Development at JVA Consulting, as an International Business Development Project Manager at Opportunity International, and in programmatic and finance roles with World Relief and UNICEF.
+Annsley graduated summa cum laude, with two bachelor’s degrees from Wheaton College and has held her Certified Fund Raising Executive (CFRE) credential since 2017.
+She recently served on the board of directors for her alma mater’s The Artist Series, Professionals in Development Network, and Ten Thousand Villages of Glen Ellyn.
 Annsley lives in Colorado with her husband and children.

 Stephen Simpson Director of Philanthropy, Three Crowns Park & Covenant Home of Chicago